Lessons that we can all grow from.......

 Red flags often come in the form of feelings urging us to pause for a moment, listen to our intuition, and reconsider.

-We may try to ignore the red flags waving our way, dismissing our unease as illogical.
+We may try to ignore the red flags waving our way, dismissing our unease as illogical or practical.

 Finding Inner Peace